BBC One pre-1969 idents: The Map

 By the late 1950s and with the introduction of their new logo of square boxes with slanted letters a number of things changed.
 Firstly the clock design was changed c.1958 to two circles, one inside the other, containing the clock and the new logo.
 The large second hand was retained, reaching the larger of the two circles.
-The clock element itself was made larger and more consipcous.
+The clock element itself was made larger and more conspicuous.
 This was changed again on 8 October 1960 to a digital clock, featuring the BBC logo above a line, with the 'TV' box and time below.

 The Map logo itself was introduced c.1962 and featured the BBC logo in the middle of a circle containing a segmented map of the regions.
 This logo also had a variant of a plain circle with BBC logo, used for breaking news.
 Regional variations were changed from this point to a similar design to that of the digital clock.
 The design featured the 'BBC TV' logo above a line with the region name below.

 The Globe

 The, now famous, symbol of BBC Television, and later BBC One was the globe.
 The very first incarnation was introduced on 30 September 1963 and featured a large globe on its axis with the new slanted BBC logo with a background of black and white, split down the axis of the globe.
 The globe, like all that followed, spun.
 This was accompanied by the previous clock used in 1958 with modifications made, namely the logo updated and colours changed to greys.
 The large second hand was still retained.

-Alas this globe only lasted a little while, as it was replaced a few months later with a variation on the theme.
+This globe only lasted a little while, as it was replaced a few months later with a variation on the theme.
 Following the 1962 Pilkington Report that suggested that the third television station be awarded to the BBC, the BBC launched BBC2 on 20 April 1964.
 In preparation for this, all 'BBC TV' branding had to disappear from the presentation of the soon to be called BBC1.
 The globe was made smaller, surrounded by a thick black circle and encompassed in a large white box on a grey background.
-There was also a slanted BBC logo in the bottom right corner.
-The lack of on-screen branding is unusual, but as this ident began its life on BBC TV and ended on BBC1, the lack is justified.
-However, the lack is also because BBC2 was unseen by many viewers: the new 625-line system meant new equipment had to be purchased and poor coverage meant few could view it.
+There was also a slanted BBC logo in the bottom right corner, which remained unchanged even after the channel's rebranding as BBC1 (for some time after its launch, BBC2 was unseen by many viewers: the new 625-line system meant new equipment had to be purchased and poor coverage meant few could view it).
 A clock also accompanied this look, with the same design as the globe, but with the clock replacing the globe.
 It had a black background and normal length second hands.